 Arthur Rothstein is known as one of America’s premier photojournalists of the twentieth century.
 During a 50-year career, he created an indelible visual record of life in the United States, and opened windows to the world for the American people during the golden era of magazine photography.

 Arthur Rothstein (1915-1985) grew up in New York City.
 As a student at Columbia University he founded the University Camera Club.
 He earned extra money by making photo copies for economic professor, Roy Stryker, who was hired by the administration of President Franklin Delano Roosevelt to help implement FDR’s New Deal initiatives.
-Stryker headed the Historical Section and he hired photographers to document and publicize the widespread displacement and migration of farmers and industrial workers, caused by the Great Depression.
-From 1935 through 1940, Arthur and the other photographers working for the Farm Security Administration (FSA) Photo Unit shot some of the most significant photographs ever taken of rural and small-town America.
+Stryker headed the Historical Section of the Resettlement Administration (later the Farm Security Administration) He hired photographers to document and publicize the widespread displacement and migration of farmers and industrial workers, caused by the Great Depression.
+From 1935 through 1940, Rothstein and the other photographers working for the Farm Security Administration (FSA) Photo Unit shot some of the most significant photographs ever taken of rural and small-town America.